 We’ve all heard of a face lift, and a tummy tuck, but have you ever heard of a gum lift?
-Just like these common cosmetic surgeries, a gum lift is a surgical procedure performed by cosmetic dentists.
+Just like these common cosmetic surgeries, a gum lift is a surgical procedure requested by cosmetic dentists.
 It removes excess tissue and reshapes the gums for a more attractive, aesthetically pleasing smile.
-Your Chicago, Illinois dentist, Dr. Fondriest, is experienced in cosmetic and restorative dentistry, and can help you determine whether or not a gum lift is right for you.

 Schedule your consultation today to gain a more confident smile through cosmetic dentistry!
 Our practice serves patients from the North Short and Northwest suburbs, but often we receive patients from all over the United States.
 If you are unhappy with your gummy smile or the shape and symmetry of your gum line, Dr. Fondriest can help.
 Contact our practice now at 847-234-0517 to schedule your cosmetic consultation.